Lifeguard Training and Certification in Bronx County

 The Final Wave

-The primary role of lifeguard training is to prepare individuals to keep swimmers safe.
-Lifeguards monitor their zones from elevated chairs, patrol open-water areas, and use specialized rescue equipment when needed.
+The primary role of lifeguard training is to prepare individuals to keep swimmers safe through prevention, vigilance, and fast response.
+Lifeguards often monitor their zone from a raised chair to improve visibility, patrol open-water areas when needed, and use rescue equipment to respond effectively during emergencies.

 Frequently Asked Questions